carevicm/arbutuscollege-react-coding/React_inline_styling/README.md

 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_inline_styling
 File: task_4/dashboard/src/Notifications/Notifications.js
-Please review your task manually with the following checklist in task_4/dashboard/src/Notifications/Notifications.js, created one object containing the CSS frames to make the opacity change from 0.5 to 1
+Please review your task manually with the following checklist when you view task_4/dashboard/dist/index.html your your browser, the UI looks just like the gif below: